virror/BehaviorTreeDesigner/DOCUMENTATION.md

 There is one example scene set up that shows a very basic ai in action.
-It can be found in BehaviorTreeDesigner\Examples\Scenes\ and the behavior tree for it can be found in BehaviorTreeDesigner\Examples\Resources\aiExample.asset.
+It can be found in BehaviorTreeDesigner\Examples\Scenes\ and the behavior tree for it can be found in BehaviorTreeDesigner\Examples\BehaviorTrees\Agent.asset.
 The scene is set up with one agent running around shooting down the evil blue balls.
 The balls are tagged "Enemy" and the agent is setup with a "Nav Mesh Agent" for pathfinding and a simple script for controlling the animations.

 The behavior tree first checks if the player has a target, if not, a target is assigned based on tag "Enemy" and the distance.
 Then the agent will start walking towards the target until it’s in range, shoot 3 times and then clear its target.
 The cycle then repeats itself until no more targets can be found.

+The enemies have a much simpler setup.
+When the Agent triggers its proximity collider, it responds by starting to move towards him.

 ## Custom nodes
 ### General